Complexity of equal 0-surgeries: Algorithmic search for 0-surgery diffeomorphisms

 In this section, we explain and implement various methods to algorithmically search for a Kirby calculus presentation of a $0$-surgery diffeomorphism of a given pair of friends.
 Using these methods we find explicit $0$-surgery diffeomorphisms for many friends from the census of Table~\ref{tab:doubles} and are in some cases able to answer if the friends are $4$-dimensional friends or not.

 We also note here that there exists an algorithm that takes as input diagrams of a pair of friends $K$ and $K'$ and outputs a $0$-surgery diffeomorphism presented as a sequence of Kirby moves.
-Indeed, we can just enumerate all possible Kirby moves in the Kirby diagram of $K(0)$ given by a $0$-framed diagram of $K$ and will reach in finite time to the Kirby diagram of $K'(0)$ given by a $0$-framed diagram of $K'$.
+Indeed, we can just enumerate all possible Kirby moves in the Kirby diagram of $K(0)$ given by a $0$-framed diagram of $K$.
+In finite time, we will reach the Kirby diagram of $K'(0)$ given by a $0$-framed diagram of $K'$.
 Of course, this algorithm is not practical but guaranteed to theoretically always work.
 Below we explain certain strategies that will not work in general but often return a verified result in reasonable time.